Social Science Futures

 An overview, comparison and analysis of gender and women's lives in varying societies.
 Issues include family, work, health, social change and women's movements.
 It covers topics such as: approaches to disadvantage and subordination; theoretical approaches to gender; discussions of social change and globalisation in relation to women's lives across the world.

 Extremism and Political Radicalism

-The unit aims to conceptualise protest and political extremism, to analyse the causes of dissent and to explore state responses.
-It covers topics such as political radicalism; threat or progressive force in society?
-From Peterloo to Paris, understanding modern protest; Single issue politics and new social movements; Urban disorders and their causes and state responses; Politically motivated extremism, an overview; Nationalism, racism and white supremacist movements; Radical utopianism; Religious fundamentalism; Terrorism; and State Responses to extremism and politically motivated violence.
+This unit aims to conceptualise protest and political extremism, in order to analyse the causes of dissent and to explore state responses.
+It covers topics such as: political radicalism; threat or progressive force in society, from Peterloo to Paris; understanding modern protest; single issue politics and new social movements; urban disorders and their causes and state responses; an overview of politically-motivated extremism; nationalism, racism and white supremacist movements; radical utopianism; religious fundamentalism; Terrorism; and State responses to extremism and politically-motivated violence.

 This unit encourages you to reflect critically on contemporary consumer culture.
 The increasing commodification of everyday life is of chief consideration, along with the potential for alternative social, political and economic structures.

 Applied Dissertation (Sociology/ Criminology)